PAminai/ECG-Filter-Design/README.md

 # ECG-Filter-Design
-In this Codes, my main task was to design efficient digital filters to eliminate all the noise sources associated with the ECG signal so as to get a noise free ECG signal as output from the filters.
+In these Codes, my main task was to design efficient digital filters to eliminate all the noise sources associated with the ECG signal so as to get a noise free ECG signal as output from the filters.

 ECG inevitably affected by various types of noise interference such as: